nicewaytodoit/tdoo-v0/README.md

 - /public/index.html > title

 ## Application Demo
-You can see Demo here and use it at your convenience.
+You can check the demo version here:

 [TDoo Zero - DEMO](http://www.tdoo.co.uk/tdoo-v0)

+and use it at your convenience.

+More things to come in future, so stay in touch ...